A Royal Christmas: Production

-A Royal Christmas was filmed on location around Sighisoara, Romania.
+A Royal Christmas was filmed on location around Sighişoara, Romania.

 Release

 A Royal Christmas first aired on Hallmark Channel on November 21, 2014.

 Critical response

 In her review for The Hollywood Reporter, Allison Keene gave the film a positive review and found the cast—especially Lacey Chabert and Jane Seymour—all "natural and likable".
 Keene continued:

 Keene concluded that the film is "one part Cinderella, two parts The Princess Diaries, a dash of Wills and Kate, and a pinch of 'win a trip to Downton Abbey'".